Privacy Policy

 Advertising & Data Matching

 We may partner with advertising and analytics providers (e.g. ID5) for the purpose of delivering relevant ads or aggregated audience insights.
-Where permitted, we may share a hashed or coded identifier (e.g. hashed email) with these partners so they can recognise you across different sites in a privacy-respecting way.
+Where you have consented under the Marketing category, we may share a hashed or coded identifier (e.g. hashed email) with these partners so they can recognise you across different sites in a privacy-respecting way.
 This helps us:

 We treat hashed identifiers with the same care as direct personal information.
 Our partners are contractually bound to protect data and use it only for agreed purposes.